Bbaltzersen/Lessons/README.md

 # Lessons
-In this project I will upload the projects I am doing to refresh or extend my C# toolset.
+In this project I will upload the tasks I am doing to refresh or extend my C# toolset.

 Brush-up Plan: